 These are valid considerations.
 To start with, you should factor in the deductible and any out-of-pocket costs.
-But what you may not realize is that you may be paying more than $2,000 every year in premiums for a "lower-deductible" plan—such as a traditional preferred provider organization (PPO) plan—whether you need services under the plan or not.
+But what you may not realize is that you may be paying more in premiums for a "lower-deductible" plan—such as a traditional preferred provider organization (PPO) plan—whether you need services under the plan or not.

 Those who elect an HSA-eligible plan typically pay a lower premium for health coverage and can direct those premium savings to their HSA to help cover any "worst-case" expenses.
 HSA-eligible plans also generally provide generous coverage above the higher deductible, including an out-of-pocket maximum for protection.
 What's more, most preventive care and screenings are typically covered 100% by insurance, including HSA-eligible plans.

 Tip: Consider how much cash on hand you may need to cover anticipated or unanticipated qualified medical expenses at any one time.
 If you’re not sure how much to set aside in cash, you may want to start by keeping your plan’s in-network deductible in cash and then make changes over time as needed.
 Then, you can invest the rest of your HSA dollars for the longer term, perhaps for use in retirement.